exploit-inters/LinuxBackupBot/README.md

 ## Issues
   * This method provides **NO ENCRYPTION** out of the box.
 You should use your own SSH tunnel or VPN.
-  * Scrip is **not** prepared to backup in intervals smaller than 24 hours, since folders are named according to schema `YYYY-MM-DD`.
-That can be easily changed ;)